jailuthra/techtree/README.md

 Visualize course prerequisites through graphs.
 Just select the courses you're interested in taking this semester and hit submit.

+TechTree uses **pygraphviz** to generate a DOT/SVG graph for the requests it recieves.
+Also there is a WIP **d3.js** port, which is running at [techtree.herokuapp.com/graph](http://techtree.herokuapp.com/graph).

 Contributing
 -------------